 Shinto shrines are identifiable by their subdued nature.
 They mimic the natural environment with wood and lack coloring or adornment.
 Buddhist temples are more decorative and often involve a great deal of vermillion paint.

 An excellent example of Shinto architecture can be found in the heart of Wakayama prefecture in the Kansai region.
-Kumano Hongu-taisha Grand Shrine is one of the final destinations for pilgrims trekking the Kumano Kodo Pilgrimage Routes.
+Kumano Hongu Taisha is one of the final destinations for pilgrims trekking the Kumano Kodo Pilgrimage Routes.
 It has a sweeping cypress bark roof that blends seamlessly in with its surroundings.
 Builders used intricate joint work instead of nails to construct the shrine.

 For an example of Buddhist architecture, look no further than the temples of Nikko in Tochigi Prefecture.
 This massive complex of shrines and temples in the hills glows with vermillion, a stark contrast to the trees and forests around them.
 The buildings are adorned with painted wooden molds of different scenes from Buddhist lore.
 These two traditions developed side by side over the centuries and still influence modern Japanese architecture.